SRGSSR/pillarbox-android/pillarbox-cast/docs/README.md

 PlayerView(currentPlayer)
 ```

-The default behavior can be modified by overriden [DefaultPlayerSynchronizer][ch.srgssr.pillarbox.cast.CastPlayerSynchronizer.DefaultPlayerSynchronizer] or by creating a new [PlayerSynchronizer][ch.srgssr.pillarbox.cast.CastPlayerSynchronizer] implementation.
+The default behavior can be modified by overridden [DefaultPlayerSynchronizer][ch.srgssr.pillarbox.cast.CastPlayerSynchronizer.DefaultPlayerSynchronizer] or by creating a new [PlayerSynchronizer][ch.srgssr.pillarbox.cast.CastPlayerSynchronizer] implementation.

 ```kotlin
 class CustomPlayerSynchronizer : CastPlayerSynchronizer.DefaultPlayerSynchronizer() {